ester-t-s/graetzlfarben/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-# Kiezcolors
+# Grätzlfarben, aka Kiezcolors

-*Kiezcolors* is a map based tool that creates a postcard showing the landuse distribution in your neighborhood.
-The browser application uses Berlin’s landuse open data.
-By zooming in and out you can pick a location within Berlin and position it inside the circle. *Kiezcolors* then maps the individual areas onto a tree map diagram.
+*Grätzlfarben* is a map based tool that creates a postcard showing the landuse distribution in your neighborhood in Vienna.
+It is based on the Kiezcolors Tool of the Open Data Informationsstelle Berlin.
+By zooming in and out you can pick a location and position it inside the circle. *Grätzlfarben* then maps the individual areas onto a tree map diagram.
 You can print the resulting motive as a postcard and share it!

 ![kiezcolors_overview](https://github.com/technologiestiftung/kiezcolors/assets/46717848/fc4b20c6-4485-4a53-aafd-19c2ce5633e0)